Bench Press Decline

 1. Lauver JD, Cayot TE, Scheuermann BW.
 (2015).
 Influence of bench angle on upper extremity muscular activation during bench press exercise.
 Eur J Sport Sci.
 23:1-8.
 [Epub ahead of print]

-How To Improve Your Barbell Decline Bench Press
+How To Improve Your Dumbbell Decline Bench Press

-Focus on the concentric portion of the contraction, concentrating on “squeezing” as arms are fully extending as you push the barbell upward.
+Focus on the concentric portion of the contraction, concentrating on “squeezing” as arms are fully extending as you push the dumbbells upward.

 Emphasis on eccentric contractions, prolonging the eccentric portion of the contraction, may also be incorporated in a training program focused on increasing strength.
 This should be implemented accordingly and with adequate muscle recovery as eccentric contractions cause substantial damage to muscle tissue.

-Varying your bench press angles (e.g. flat bench, decline bench) can optimize fiber activation of all portions of the pectoralis major.
-In addition, strategically incorporating heavy elastic bands and weighted chains in a periodized training program may increase upper body strength and power for experienced lifters and elite athletes.2
+Varying your bench press angles (e.g. flat bench, incline bench) can optimize fiber activation of all portions of the pectoralis major.

 It is important to note that your repetition and set volume will depend on your goals (e.g. strength, hypertrophy, muscular endurance).
 It is also important to allow adequate recovery days in between chest and triceps training to allow muscles to repair.

-Common Mistakes When Doing A Barbell Decline Bench Press
+Common Mistakes When Doing A Dumbbell Decline Bench Press

-Lowering the barbell too low should be avoided as it results in excessive shoulder extension and horizontal abduction, which can place great stress on the shoulder joint.
-Ensure that the upper arms do not pass the level of the torso when lowering the barbell towards your chest.
-3
+Lowering the dumbbells too low should be avoided as it results in excessive shoulder extension and horizontal abduction, which can place great stress on the shoulder joint.
+Ensure that the upper arms do not pass the level of the torso when lowering the dumbbells.
+2

 It is very common to observe an individual arching their back in efforts of lifting the weight with more ease.
 This technique should only be performed by weightlifting professionals and can compromise the safety of lifters.

-Injuries Or Ailments & Their Effects Regarding A Barbell Decline Bench Press
+Injuries Or Ailments & Their Effects Regarding A Dumbbell Decline Bench Press

 If proper technique is not adhered to (e.g. arching of the back, lowering the upper arms past the level of the torso, dropping the weight quickly instead of controlling the descent on the eccentric portion of the lift), the likelihood of injury increases.

-If proper technique and recovery are not adhered to, impingement syndrome, rotator cuff injuries, biceps tendonitis/biceps tendinosis and glenoid labrum tears may result.
+If proper technique and recovery are not adhered to, impingement syndrome, rotator cuff injuries, biceps tendonitis/biceps tendinosis, pectoralis major tears and/or glenoid labrum tears may result.
 It is best to avoid bench press exercises when addressing impingement syndrome/rotator cuff injury unless advised by a physical therapist.